learn-co-curriculum/react-hooks-jsx/README.md

 You may have noticed that property names in JSX don't match exactly with the property names you're used to from HTML.
 For example, in JSX, we should use `className` instead of `class`, and `htmlFor` instead of `for`.
-If you're curious why, [check out this writeup from Dan Abramov](https://github.com/facebook/react/issues/13525#issuecomment-417818906) and the discussion from the React community.
+If you're curious why, [check out this writeup from Dan Abramov][classname vs class] and the discussion from the React community.
+For a full list of the differences, have a look at the [React docs on DOM Elements][elements in react].

 ## Conclusion